Admin Experience

 Admins can access these features from the Zoom Web Portal by editing the appropriate level’s Settings, selecting the AI Companion tab, and locating the Custom AI Companion subsection.

-Third-Party Skills
+Third-Party Apps

-To integrate Third-Party Skills with Custom AI Companion, a user or admin with sufficient Zoom App Marketplace permissions, as determined by their User Role, must authorize and complete the connection with the chosen provider.
+To integrate Third-Party Apps with Custom AI Companion, a user or admin with sufficient Zoom App Marketplace permissions, as determined by their User Role, must authorize and complete the connection with the chosen provider.

 App Marketplace Integrations